sidegence/TimeSeriesQueryLanguage/README.md

 The syntax is simple yet powerfull because it can compare series of data.

-    Example: "ag(Avg, Price, Fr.H1, To.Zero)"  means ''Get average price for the last hour''
-    Example: ">(ag(Avg, Price, Fr.H1, To.Zero),ag(Avg, Price, Fr.D1, To.Zero))" means ''Is price average for the last hour bigger than the price average for he last 24h''
+    Example 1: "ag(Avg, Price, Fr.H1, To.Zero)"  means 'Get average price for the last hour' Example 2: "ag(MMP, Price, Fr.D1, To.Zero)"  means 'Get min max position of current price for the last 24 hours' Example 3: ">(ag(Avg, Price, Fr.H1, To.Zero),ag(Avg, Price, Fr.D1, To.Zero))" means 'Is price average for the last hour bigger than the price average for he last 24h'

 For flexibility "Avg" is a function defined by your own implementation.
-On some applications, its common to have Avg, Count, StandardDeviation, Min, Max, etc
+On some applications, it is common to have Avg, Count, StandardDeviation, Min, Max, etc

 And "Price" is again, defined by your own dataset implementation.
 Tipically columns in tables where you want to aggregate values.
 On financial applications, its common to have Price, QuantityBought, QuantitySold, etc